ShaneEDouglas/AnotherWaySocialWebsite/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# Another Way: Scoial Justice Website
+# Another Way: Social Justice Website

 Project by: **Shane Douglas**